dcppc/data-stewards/README.md

 - Is this possible: Description for generation dataset in the manifest - how it would be re-generated and transferred to the full stacks if that POC turned into a pump

 ## Agreement - Alliance / MODs
-- The alliance site will be used to obtain GO associations
+- The Alliance site (aliancegenome.org), cloud file access, GOC API will be used to obtain gene function (aka GO annotations)
-- Items like
-- Pathogenicity
+- Items such as these can be obtained from DC cloud file access, and soon Alliance API.
+  - Disease associations (Disease Ontology)
+  - Chromosomal features (Sequence Ontology)
   - Orthology/Conservation/Homologs schema
+  - Basic Gene Information
+  - Expression (soon) - available from select MODs now
+  - Phenotypes (soon) - available from select MODs now
+  - Physical and Genetic interactions (soon) - available from select MODs now
+  - Others are in progress and well be release when available
-- These are underway, we will develop a Request For Data (RFD)  for these items on GitHub
+- Requests for other data should be requested, we will develop a Request For Data (RFD) for these items on GitHub.
+Many of these requests are likely straightforward.
+The Alliance is currently focusing on data types are that are shared between all member projects.
+If the data you require is only available from a subset of the MODs please file a ticket.